skalyaanamoorthy/thermostability-transfer/README.md

 `python3 preprocessing/preprocess.py --dataset fireprotdb`

 Note that the output dataframe `./data/fireprot_mapped.csv` is already generated, but the other files are not prepared.
 It is expected to see the message '507 observations lost from the original dataset' for FireProtDB.
 Note that you will also have to do this for S669.
-For inverse/reversion mutations on S669, you will need the predicted mutant structures, which we obtained from the authors (thank you, Drs.
+S461 is a subset of S669, so you can call either dataset for the `--dataset` argument, and the same preprocessing will occur; the subset will be generated in the analysis notebook (see Analysis section).
+For inverse/reversion mutations on S669/461, you will need the predicted mutant structures, which we obtained from the authors (thank you, Drs.
 Birolo and Fariselli): https://academic.oup.com/bib/article/23/2/bbab555/6502552 .
-Place these in the folder structures_mut at the root level of the repository and run `preprocessing.py` with `--robetta` to parse these as well.
+Place these in the folder structures_mut at the root level of the repository and run `preprocessing.py` with the flag `--inverse` to parse these as well.
+We also obtained the original data file Data_s669_with_predictions.csv from the Supplementary information of this paper, adjusting one record to accurately reflect the structure.

 ## Running Inference